getgrav/grav-learn/pages/06.forms/02.forms/02.fields-available/docs.md

 ### The Spacer Field

-The `spacer` field type is used to add some text, a headline or an hr tag
+The `spacer` field type is used to add some text, a headline or a hr tag

 Example: